Pastoral Care at Hurstmere

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle into the new school year, make new friends and develop their social skills.
 Most departments in the school have additional sessions that further engage students and developing their knowledge and understanding.
 T

-hese are a great way to learn more in a specific area and make new friends with similar interests.
+These are a great way to learn more in a specific area and make new friends with similar interests.
 Activities take place before school, during break time/lunchtimes and after school.
-The extracurricular timetable can be found on the school website and is on the Extra Curricular noticeboard in school.
+The extracurricular timetable can be found on the school website and is on the Extra Curricular noticeboard situated outside the boys' toilets.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.

 Achievement and Rewards

 Pupil achievements are recognised and rewarded in several ways.
-In order to consistently reward students, we use SIMS to reward pupils with ‘Achievement points' for excellent effort and work.
-Each week the top ten pupils will receive a reward postcard from their Raising Standards Lead, as recognition of their hard work.
+In order to consistently reward students, we use ARBOR to reward pupils with ‘Achievement points' for excellent effort and work.

 Pupils who perform consistently throughout each term will be invited to take part in reward trips and celebrations at specific points in the year.
 Be sure to look out for opportunities throughout the year to contribute to the success of your House by showing the RTRAILS in your lessons.
-Pupils in Year 10 can also receive letters and praise postcards from teachers and form tutors for their efforts.
+Pupils in Year 10 can also receive Golden tickets from teachers and form tutors for their efforts and they can be nominated for a Principal reward.

 Homework

-Your son will receive homework from his subject teachers, and this should be recorded in his school planner.
-To support the pupils, teachers will also place details of the homework onto Teams, identified as HWK.
+Your son will receive homework from his subject teachers.
+To support the pupils, teachers will place details of the homework onto Teams, identified as HWK.

 As a parent, please download the Teams app and use your son’s login details to gain access and track what homework your son is to complete.
 This will enable you to support your son with their homework, organisation and meeting deadlines.